HDenial/HDenial/README.md

-- Hi, I’m H, an Eletrical Engineering student
+Electrical Engineering student focused on systems engineering, infrastructure, and automation.
-- Interested in operational system internals, general eletronics and networking
+Interested in operating system internals, networking, and secure system design.
-- Currently learning Computer Vision software development for use with Automated Vessels

-- Fun fact: Slippy Kinnote is not a real band.
+Currently working with ROS2, simulation, and computer vision for autonomous systems.